 - The following information must be included on all postings: the name of the event; sponsoring organization; contact information including name, phone number, and e-mail address; and event time, place and admission cost, if applicable.

 - All postings must be dated and removed by the date stamped on the flyer or within three (3) business days following the event date.
 The sponsoring organization/group is responsible for removing all flyers and posters following the event.

-- Posting is permitted on seven common area bulletin boards only (only one per bulletin board).
+- Posting is permitted on six common area bulletin boards only (only one per bulletin board).
 Posting may also be permitted on departmental bulletin boards with permission of the appropriate department.

 - Flyers and chalking sponsored by a University department do not require content approval from the Office of Student Engagement prior to posting, but must follow all other posting guidelines and university policies, including compliance with the University’s guidelines for political and campaign activity at John Carroll University implemented by the University Office of Government and Community Relations.

 - Departments may post information on the inside glass within their departments with permission of the chairs.
 Postings of signage on the exterior grounds and/or buildings can only be done with the permission of the Facilities Office (216) 397- 4314. *Note: Stanchions may be available through the Facilities Scheduling Office (216) 397-1500 for special events on campus.
 Faculty and departments may obtain approved bulletin/posting board/bars for their walls adjacent to their doors through the Facilities Office at a nominal cost.